simonbe/afhistorik/README.md

 ## Historical Job Postings API+Example

-Repository for API and example app at <http://jobtechdev.se/assets/historical-job-postings>.
+Repository for the statistics API and an example app for the dataset located at <http://jobtechdev.se/assets/historical-job-postings>.

 ### Requirements
 - Anaconda 3.x